 The insights that guide our community arise from Anthroposophy, which was described and taught by Rudolph Steiner.
 Anthroposophy seeks to use mainly natural means to optimize physical and mental health and well-being.

-The Cadmus motto is: All are perfect in their essential being and all are handicapped in bringing that perfect essence to expression.
+The Cadmus motto is: All are perfect in their essential being and all work at bringing that perfect essence to expression.

-The Cadmus Mission is to support each other in our efforts to improve ourselves.
-The relationships we build among the members of our households and within Cadmus as a whole, are based on a commitment to foster a dynamic community in which it is no handicap to be “handicapped.”
+The Cadmus Mission is to support one and other in our striving toward self-improvement.
+The relationships we build among the members of our households and within Cadmus as a whole, are based on a commitment to foster a dynamic community where the gifts of all of us, both with and without disabilities, can find their expression and their purpose.